asharbinkhalil/asharbinkhalil/README.md

 - 🎓 I'm a Cyber Security UnderGrad at FAST NATIONAL UNIVERSITY.
 - 🎓 I'm expecting to graduate in 2024.
 - 🔭 I’m currently working on OSINT and Digital Forensics projects.
-- 🌱 I’m currently learning Cyber Security.
-- 👯 I’m looking to collaborate on all cyber security projects i can help with.
+- 👯 I’m looking to collaborate on any cyber security projects i can help with.
 - 💬 Ask me about cyber security, malware analysis, and penetration testing.
+- 📝 I sometimes blog at [medium.](https://asharbinkhalil.medium.com/)
-- 📫 How to reach me: asharbinkhalil[at]gmail.com
+- 📫 Always active at asharbinkhalil[at]gmail.com
 - ⚡ My tools: